phpb-com/docker-gitlab/README.md

 ### Why NGINX is being removed from the image?

-Best practice dictates that one docker image should serve one purpuse, having NGINX in it is not a good idea.
+Best practice dictates that one docker image should serve one purpose, having NGINX in it is not a good idea.
 At this time it is still in the image but that will change very soon.
 If you do not know how to setup NGINX outside of this image, take a look at [nginx-proxy](https://github.com/jwilder/nginx-proxy), I am planning to support that instead.

 ### Why are you not hosting this project on GitHub and only maintaining mirror there?